-6. Assessment of credible options
+6.0 Assessment of credible options

 This section summarises the results of the NPV analysis, including the sensitivity analysis undertaken.
-All credible options have been assessed against a business-as-usual base case.
+All credible options have been assessed in comparison to the business-as-usual (no proactive intervention) base case.

 6.1 Gross market benefits estimated for each credible option